I always enjoy the process of starting a new money making idea or side hustle.

 Anyway, there is some information you have to fill out regarding your first item:

 Now, the listing details for items in your Etsy shop are immensely important for driving traffic to your products because Etsy is a very competitive marketplace.

 It might not be Amazon keyword stuffing level, but it’s still a marketplace.
 Any advantage you can gain is critical.

 So, take some time to research other successful products in your niche and see what the best sellers in the niche are doing.

-Name your products with search friendly titles that grab the attention of shoppers while still using the main search phrase you want your item to rank for.
+Name your products with search friendly titles that grab attention while still using the main search phrase you want your item to rank for.

 Additionally, take advantage of the description space you are provided with.